How to Avoid Airbnb Scams and Find Legit Vacation Rentals Online

 In October 2019, Allie Conti, a former staff writer at Vice, detailed her experience on Vice.com about how she stumbled into an Airbnb scam that left her able to recoup just $399 of the $1,221 she spent on a listing that she didn’t even end up seeing in person.
 Minutes before she was set to check into an apartment in Chicago, her host called and told her there were plumbing issues at the original listing but that he could move her into another property that he managed.
 After agreeing to the switch, she realized the new place was more of a “flophouse than someone’s home” and left to check into a hotel.
 That same month, CNN reported that a British couple spent nearly $12,000 for a two-week vacation in Ibiza at an Airbnb that didn’t exist—someone had merely cobbled together images from a condo complex’s website and uploaded the listing to the site.

-Following these two events, Airbnb cofounder and CEO Brian Chesky unveiled a brand-new guest refund policy and the rollout of a new verification system for hosts and homes in November 2019.
-Chesky called it “the most significant steps in designing trust on our platform since our original design in 2008” in an all-staff email released to the press and on Twitter.
+Following these two events, Airbnb cofounder and CEO Brian Chesky unveiled a brand-new Rebooking and Refund Policy and the rollout of a new verification system for hosts and homes in November 2019.
+Chesky called it “the most significant steps in designing trust on our platform since our original design in 2008” in an all-staff email released to the press and a post on Twitter (now X).

 While Airbnb doesn’t publicly share the exact percentage of fraudulent listings on its site, it says that fraudulent issues “are incredibly rare” among the millions of people who check into an Airbnb every night.
 Vrbo, which is part of the Expedia Group that also owns HomeAway, says that it is able to keep fraud on its site “closer to zero than 1 percent of all bookings” by using both technology and human review systems to detect fraudulent listings on its site.